 The Federal Government’s Entrepreneurs’ Program helps researchers, entrepreneurs and SMEs commercialise their innovations.
 It’s open all year round and provides support in the form of capital grants and expert advice.
 Under the program’s Accelerating Commercialisation Grants, ventures can access up to 50% of expenditure on a project.
 Commercialisation offices and eligible partner entities have their grants capped at $250,000.
 But the ceiling is $1 million for other applicants.
 Find out more information on the Entrepreneurs Program.

 Export Market Development Grant

-If you’re scaling up with export markets in your sights, or shocks to supply chains from the pandemic have opened up overseas opportunities, this could be the grant for you.
-Administered by Austrade, recipients must spend their own money up front, before seeking this government reimbursement.
+If you’re scaling up with export markets in your sights or shocks to supply chains from the pandemic have opened up overseas opportunities, this could be the grant for you.
+Administered by Austrade, recipients must spend their own money upfront before seeking this reimbursement.
 On eligible promotion expenses, SMEs can get back as much as 50% on outlays over $5000.
 But the total amount claimed must exceed $15,000.
 Eligible businesses can put their hands up for a maximum of eight grants.
 The maximum amount a business can receive in its initial payment is $60,000.
 The grant year runs with the financial year.
 Find out more about the Export Market Development Grant.

 Maintain and nurture your human capital

 People are the heart of any business.
-Let’s look at what the government is doing to help businesses maintain and grow their human capital and resources.
+Let’s look at what the government is doing to help companies maintain and grow their human capital and resources.